-For cold water (2A) streams the standard is ≤10 mg/L and for warm water (2B) streams the standard is ≤30 mg/L (blue dashed line).
+For cold water (2A) streams the standard is \leq 10 mg/L and for warm water (2B) streams the standard is \leq 30 mg/L (blue dashed line).
 These standards apply from April through September; however, data shown here includes the entire monitoring season which goes from snowmelt (mid-March) through November 1st (Figure 15).
-2022 monitoring results mirror the historical results in that sample medians were at or below the state standard at all stations during baseflow conditions and at or above the standard during runoff monitoring.
-During snowmelt events in March, samples medians were above the standard for most sites.
+2023 monitoring results mirror the historical results in that sample medians were at or below the state standard at all stations during baseflow conditions and at or above the standard during runoff monitoring.
+During snowmelt events in early spring, samples medians were above the standard for half of the cold water sites (warm water sites were all below).

 Figure 15.
-Total suspended solids categorized by sample type for 2022.
+Total suspended solids categorized by sample type for 2023.

 Storm duration and intensity play a role in contributing high suspended solids to a stream.
-As 2022 was yet another year of drought, variability of runoff sample results is more limited than in previous years when weather conditions had more frequent rainfall events throughout the monitoring season.
+As 2023 was yet another year of drought, variability of runoff sample results is more limited than in previous years when weather conditions had more frequent rainfall events throughout the monitoring season.